To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 SimpliSafe was founded in 2006 by two Harvard Business School students, Chad and Eleanor Laurans.
 They were inspired to build the brand after friends experienced break-ins but couldn’t find a security system that worked for renters.
 It wasn’t until 2009 that SimpliSafe launched with its initial funding.
-Hellman & Friedman LLC bought controlling interest of SimpliSafe in 2018.
+Hellman & Friedman LLC bought a controlling interest in SimpliSafe in 2018.

 Just because SimpliSafe is a household name doesn’t mean it’s necessarily the best fit for you.
-You may opt for SimpliSafe over the competition because of its DIY installation, no long-term contracts and low monitoring fees.
+You may opt for SimpliSafe over the competition because of its DIY installation, no long-term contracts, and low monitoring fees.
 But if you want an outdoor camera and lower equipment fees, for example, you may want to consider other options.
-Our experts review over a dozen competitors in our home security systems reviews.
+Our experts review over a dozen competitors in our home security provider reviews.

 Was our SimpliSafe alarm review helpful?
 Think you’ll give them a try?
 Let us know in the comments!Tagged With: Review, SimpliSafe